Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 No, no.

-And I think that would give the American people a much better view of of who he is when they see how he responds to laughter.
+And I think that would give the American people a much better view of who he is when they see how he responds to laughter.

-And I'll tell you something, I know how it works.
+I know how it works.

-And at the Radisson in whatever it is, ballroom A, Bill Clinton was talking to all these bust-in union workers and telling them why they should vote for Hillary.
+And at the Radisson in whatever it is, Ballroom A, Bill Clinton was talking to all these bust-in union workers and telling them why they should vote for Hillary.

-So that every time Bill Clinton did one of his like, you know, it's about the future of all our children, there'd be these howls of laughter coming through uh from the other side of the partition.
+So that every time Bill Clinton did one of his like, you know, it's about the future of all our children, there'd be these howls of laughter coming through from the other side of the partition.

 And it completely disrupted his rhythm and threw him off his game.

-If you just laugh at him, which is what the world is doing, you don't think Vladimir Putin's laughing at him.
+If you just laugh at him, which is what the world is doing, you don't think Vladimir Putin's laughing at him, you don't think Muk Mukh Medinajad's laughing at him, you don't think Kim Jong-il's laughing at him, if you just do what the rest of the world does and laugh at him, that would really send a message.

 So when he promises to cut spending, you laugh.

-Uh who who is your congressman, by the way, there in Harvard?
+Who is your congressman, by the way, there in Harvard?

-And you and is he got a wonderful.
+And is he good?

 Okay, he's got a good laugh, has he?

-I don't know if he has a good laugh I've met him, I don't look at what his laugh's like, but it he's he's he's uh right there with all the the good Republicans.
+I don't know what his laugh's like, but he's right there with all the good Republicans.

 Oh, okay.